top of page

 Call for Presenters

-The AACcessible board invites you to be a part of second annual AAC Early Starts (AACES) Conference, a collaboration with the global AAC community to offer practical, evidence-based, online learning opportunities for professionals and families supporting children ages birth through five years who have complex needs.
-Professionals across disciplines and seasoned AAC users, parents, and partners are welcomed to submit proposals to present a live webinar for this two day event.
-Contribute your knowledge and experiences to improve AAC-related service delivery in the early intervention setting and support the non-profit mission of AACcessible Foundation - empowering professionals, children, and families on their AAC journeys through awareness, advocacy, education, and action!
-Learn more about our mission, vision, and values here.
+The AACcessible board invites you to participate in the third annual AAC Early Starts (AACES) Conference, a collaboration with the global AAC community to offer practical, evidence-based, online learning opportunities for professionals and families supporting children ages birth through six years with complex needs.
+Professionals across disciplines and AAC users, parents, and partners are invited to submit proposals to present a live webinar for this two-day event.
+Contribute your knowledge and experiences to improve AAC-related service delivery in the early childhood setting and support the non-profit mission of AACcessible Foundation - empowering professionals, communicators, and families on their AAC journeys through awareness, advocacy, education, and action!

-The AACES conference will take place entirely online, offering two full days of free, live webinars and keynote speakers on February 23rd and 24th, 2023.
+The AACES conference will take place online, offering two full days of free live webinars and keynote speakers on February 15th and 16th, 2024.
 We are looking for speakers from a variety of perspectives, including professionals across disciplines (e.g., education, mental health, social work, SLP, OT, PT, Behavior, Vision, Hearing), AAC users, and caregivers who have supported or are supporting a young child with complex communication needs.

-Within this Call for Papers document, you will find full proposal details and are encouraged to review all information before submitting a proposal.
+Within this Call for Presenters document, you will find full proposal details and are encouraged to review all information before submitting a proposal.
 If you have any questions, please email info@aaccessible.org.

 Submission Schedule